martinkearn/Content/Demos/Machine Learning and Cognitive/ML Studio Car Sales.md

 Visualise the output of `Score Model`
 * Compare `price` to `scored label` (the predicted price given other data)

-## Evaluate the model
-Drag the Machine Learning > Evaluate > `Evaluate Model` module

-Connect the left input to `Score model`

-Run the experiment

-Visualise the output and observe error rates

-NOTE
-* Mean Absolute Error (MAE): The average of absolute errors (an error is the difference between the predicted value and the actual value).
-* Root Mean Squared Error (RMSE): The square root of the average of squared errors of predictions made on the test dataset.
-* Relative Absolute Error: The average of absolute errors relative to the absolute difference between actual values and the average of all actual values.
-* Relative Squared Error: The average of squared errors relative to the squared difference between the actual values and the average of all actual values.
-* Coefficient of Determination: Also known as the R squared value, this is a statistical metric indicating how well a model fits the data.

 ## Convert to Predictive Experiment
 So far the experiment has just been a 'trainig experiment'.
 We now need to convert it to a model that can be used to score new data.